-UN study finds businesses funding Myanmar army abuses
+UN study finds businesses fund Myanmar army abuses

-BANGKOK (AP) — A United Nations fact-finding mission called Monday for an embargo on arms sales to Myanmar and targeted sanctions against businesses with connections to the military after finding they are helping fund human rights abuses.
+JAKARTA, Indonesia (AP) — A United Nations fact-finding mission called Monday for an embargo on arms sales to Myanmar and for targeted sanctions on businesses with connections to the military after finding they are funding human rights abuses.

 The mission released a report detailing how businesses run by Myanmar’s army, also known as the Tatmadaw, are engaged in such violations and provide financial support for military operations such as efforts to force Muslim Rohingya out of Rakhine state.

-The report focused mainly on the activities of two main military-dominated conglomerates — Myanmar Economic Holdings Ltd. and Myanmar Economic Corp.
-It said nearly 60 foreign companies have dealings with the at least 120 businesses controlled by the two companies in industries ranging from jade and ruby mining to tourism and pharmaceuticals.
+The report focused mainly on the activities of two military-dominated conglomerates — Myanmar Economic Holdings Ltd. and Myanmar Economic Corp.
+It said nearly 60 foreign companies have dealings with at least 120 businesses controlled by the two companies in industries ranging from jade and ruby mining to tourism and pharmaceuticals.

 “The revenue that these military businesses generate strengthens the Tatmadaw’s autonomy from elected civilian oversight and provides financial support for the Tatmadaw’s operations with their wide array of international human rights and humanitarian law abuses,” Marzuki Darusman, the Indonesian human rights lawyer who chairs the fact-finding mission, said in a statement.

-The fact-finding mission, empowered by the U.N.’s Human Rights Council, was established in the wake of a brutal counterinsurgency campaign begun in 2017 that drove more than 700,000 members of the Rohingya minority into neighboring Bangladesh.
+The mission was established in March 2017 by the U.N.’s Human Rights Council in reaction to increasing repression of the Rohingya.
+The violence increased markedly in August 2017, when Myanmar security forces launched a brutal counterinsurgency campaign that drove more than 700,000 members of the Rohingya minority into neighboring Bangladesh.

-A wide array of international groups have shown killings, rapes and the torching of villages carried out on a large scale by Myanmar security forces.
+A wide array of international groups has documented killings, rapes and the torching of villages carried out on a large scale by Myanmar security forces.
 Myanmar’s government has denied abuses and said its actions were justified in response to attacks by Rohingya insurgents.

-The mission, which investigated human rights violations against ethnic groups in other parts of the country as well, also documented the abuses in an initial report issued last year.
+The mission, which also investigated human rights violations against ethnic groups in other parts of the country, documented the abuses in an initial report issued last year.

 Military leaders in charge of Myanmar Economic Holdings Ltd. and Myanmar Economic Corp. are among officials the fact-finding mission earlier said should be investigated for genocide, crimes against humanity and war crimes.

-Monday’s report urged the U.N. and member governments to immediately impose targeted sanctions against companies run by the military and encourages carrying out business with firms unaffiliated with the military instead.
+Monday’s report urged the U.N. and member governments to immediately impose targeted sanctions against companies run by the military and suggested carrying out business with firms unaffiliated with the military instead.

+“Get out of bed with the military.
+Cut their access to independent resources.
+Stop the process of enriching the generals individually and the military,” said Christopher Sidoti, one of the mission’s three experts, at a briefing on the report in the Indonesian capital, Jakarta.
+Sidoti is an international human rights lawyer and former Australian human rights commissioner.

 The U.S. lifted long-standing economic sanctions against Myanmar in 2016.
 But it has reimposed some sanctions against members of the military, citing the army’s treatment of the Rohingya.

-Myanmar’s Commander-in-Chief Min Aung Hlaing is already being sanctioned by the U.S. for the Rohingya campaign.
-In July, Washington. barred him, his deputy Soe Win, and two subordinates believed responsible for extrajudicial killings from traveling to the U.S.
+Myanmar Commander-in-Chief Min Aung Hlaing is already being sanctioned by the U.S. for the Rohingya campaign.
+In July, Washington barred him, his deputy Soe Win, and two subordinates believed responsible for extrajudicial killings from traveling to the U.S.

-Myanmar’s military objected to the sanctions, saying they were a blow against the country’s entire military and that the U.S. should respect investigations into the Rakhine situation being conducted by the army.
+Myanmar’s military objected to the sanctions, saying they were a blow against the entire military and the U.S. should respect investigations into the Rakhine situation being conducted by the army.

-The U.S. sanctions against top commander are useful and have a cumulative effect, Christopher Sidoti, an international human rights lawyer and former Australian Human Rights Commissioner, told The Associated Press.
+The U.S. sanctions against the top commander are useful and have a cumulative effect, Sidoti told The Associated Press.

 At the same time, he said they are small and symbolic — “only a start” — and more actions such as freezing their bank accounts are needed.

-Note: This story has been corrected to show that the fact-finding mission began before the 2017 counterinsurgency campaign.